Doodihealz/ReforgerNPC/README.md

 -Side notes-
 You may adjust the cost of item quality in the script itself.
 You can also edit the npc id it hooks into.
 Because it deletes the items and re-adds them, items with rolls like (Of the Monkey) may be returned with (Of the Whale) or something else.
+Some enchants will apply to items but not work.
+For example, Windfury rolling on a helmet does nothing.
+Oddly enough if you roll Windfury on a shield it does work.

 You may use this for your server but I ask for credit if at all possible.
 I will not assist you if you edit the script and break something.
 Any questions please post on my release page in the WoW Modding Community Discord. https://discord.com/channels/407664041016688662/1366126332702097529